Meiteism

-The Meiteism or the Meeteism is a term used to describe the original animistic religious belief system of the Meitei ethnicity in particular.
+The 'Meitei Laining' is a term used to describe the original animistic religious belief system of the Meitei ethnicity in particular.
 It refers to the pre-Hindu faith of the Meitei ethnic group.
 It incorporates various teachings from the Meitei scriptures.
-Meiteism is a large facet of the collective synthesis of believes known as Sanamahism.
+Meitei Laining is a large facet of the collective synthesis of beliefs known as Sanamahism.

-Though Meiteism is treated as another name of Sanamahism, the later term has wider coverage of the traditional beliefs and practices of the hill tribesman communities also.
+Though Meitei Laining is treated as another name of Sanamahism, the latter term has wider coverage of the traditional beliefs and practices of the hill tribesman communities also.
 The term was used during the Meitei revivalism movement to promote the ethnic religion of the Meitei people explicitly.